How to Care for Your Hands to Prevent Flareups

 Can you get eczema from washing your hands too much?

-Hand washing is important because it removes harmful bacteria and viruses and prevents illness.
-But frequent hand washing can dry out your skin and cause eczema to flare up.
+Frequent handwashing is important because it removes harmful bacteria and viruses and prevents illness.
+But it can also dry out your skin and cause hand eczema.
 Symptoms may include:

 - Flaky, dry skin